On the optimal rate of equidistribution in number fields: Counting problem

 \section{Counting problem}

 The main result of this section is Proposition \ref{p-CountingMain}.
 It is a key ingredient in the proof of Theorem \ref{t-OptimalFrame} on the shape of $n$-optimal sets in $\O_k$.
-As a corollary of Proposition \ref{p-CountingMain} we get the following counting result that may be of independent interest.
+As a corollary of Proposition \ref{p-CountingMain} we get the following counting result, introduced as Theorem \ref{mt-Count1} in the introduction, that may be of independent interest.